 The first thing to know is that these HXs are an amazing innovation because they are made using additive technology with aluminum, cobalt or chromium-based alloy powders.
 It all depends on the variant, or rather the type of HX.
 GE Aviation has already developed them for the GE9X program, but also on GE90 and A700 engines.
 Heat exchangers are essentially liquid or gas cooling systems for the operation and life of an aircraft engine: air, oil, and fuel, suitably mixed according to the heat exchange that is performed.
 Each HX manages two elements, so the three HXs of the ATP are: the air-to-air HX (called High Pressure B Sump Heat Exchanger, HPBS HX), the Air-Cooled Oil Cooler (ACOC), and finally the Fuel Heater (FH).

 The air cooled oil cooler (ACOC) exchanger is a different story, because this accessory is usually the airframer's responsibility.
-This time, the advantage of the additive technology and the main function of cooling the oil passing through the various lines of the entire engine (maximum temperature of about 320°F, 160°C), crossing the main mechanical components in order to lubricate them and guarantee their performance, have ensured its development like the other HXs.
+This time, the advantage of the additive technology and the main function of cooling the oil passing through the various lines of the entire engine, crossing the main mechanical components in order to lubricate them and guarantee their performance, have ensured its development like the other HXs.
 Necessarily maintaining the integration with the aircraft, the ACOC draws cold air from the nacelle (the outer casing of the engine, on the fuselage) through the air vents and also by means of special ejectors located on the HX terminal itself when the aircraft is stationary.
 The latter has wings and flat parts that are among the thinnest ever designed and manufactured at GE.

 Finally, the Fuel Heater, the oil-to-fuel HX, could be one of the most popular engine accessories for high-altitude motor car touring enthusiasts, except that some technologies are not within the reach of automotive engines, which always have several heat exchangers.

 Therefore, using the transmission gear oil, the FH does not cool but rather heats the fuel if its temperature drops below the 90°F (32°C) threshold.
-The oil that heats the fuel to optimize the fuel system performance and avoid freezing can reach temperatures of 185°F, 85°C.
+The oil that heats the fuel in order to optimize the fuel system performance and avoid freezing can reach higher temperatures.

 All HXs are designed by CAD, of course, and made with additive manufacturing, and small parts such as valves, joints or inserts are then added to the HXs.
-Avio Aero's engineering (in particular the resident teams of Brindisi, Rivalta and Bari), working with the Aviation Technology Center in West Chester (Ohio), coordinate the design of these small thermomechanical masterpieces, weighing from 2 to 7 kg with dimensions not to exceed 25cm.
+Avio Aero's engineering (in particular the resident teams of Brindisi, Rivalta and Bari), working with the Aviation Technology Center in West Chester (Ohio), coordinate the design of these small thermomechanical masterpieces, with light weight and dimensions not to exceed 25cm.
 HXs are a concentrate of technology that is added to the responsibilities of Avio Aero, which are Engine Systems, Controls and Accessories, Combustion System and both power and accessories gearboxes, for this first engine fully developed in Europe.

 “We have never designed entire HXs at Avio Aero in the past," says Antonio Caimano, Technical Leader for exchangers.
 "The HXs are assemblies, we start from built-in additive with DMLM technology (Direct Metal Laser Melting), then we treat it, machine it and add the necessary parts.
 Along with a team based in several countries we have created the product know-how with the complication of the new design in additive, but also with a valuable support from the Baker Huges GE engineering.”